HOME :: WHAT'S NEW :: PROJECTS :: SAILING :: MAINTENANCE :: RESOURCES

 Safety Considerations | Awlgrip Tips

-The first step was to tape off the outside of the mahogany toerail; I didn't bother taping off the bottom of the topsides at the scribed waterlines, since this area will eventually be sanded and covered with bottom paint.
-Why waste expensive tape there?
+The first step before painting was to tape off the outside of the mahogany toerail; I didn't bother taping off the bottom of the topsides at the scribed waterlines, since this area will eventually be sanded and covered with bottom paint, and since I was using expensive tape I chose not to waste it there.

 I spent several difficult hours sanding the hull primer, at first attempting to maintain a decent coating by sanding with 220 grit and then, after about 1/3 of one side, I decided that there was no point--the brush marks were just too deep, and there was no avoiding sanding through.
 This was very discouraging and, to top things off, the primer apparently becomes more difficult to sand the longer it cures.
 When sanding the deck, the day after priming, I was able to easily hand sand.
 The next day, however, it was next to impossible to easily sand the hull!
 I ended up switching to 120 grit for the bulk of the sanding, then finishing with 220.
 All in all, a very aggravating day.